pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

 See our [reference values.yaml](https://github.com/pachyderm/pachyderm/blob/42462ba37f23452a5ea764543221bf8946cebf4f/etc/helm/pachyderm/values.yaml#L143) for all available fields.

 !!!
 Example
-    In the example below, we are opening the HTTPS port and enabling tls.
+    In the example below, we are opening the HTTPS port and enabling TLS on AWS EKS.

     ```yaml
     ingress: